-Even by Tasmanian standards it’s a cold midwinter afternoon.
+Even by Tasmanian standards, it’s a cold midwinter afternoon.

 Only a select few have braved the chill to join this Grand Hobart Walk, one of the informative strolls through time offered by Hobart Historic Tours.
-We meet our guide Jenny and begin this three-hour ramble through the city’s heart by stepping back to 1804 in Sullivans Cove, where the British established a settlement that year.
+We meet our guide Jenny and begin this three-hour ramble around the city’s heart by stepping back to 1804 in Sullivans Cove, where the British established a settlement that year.